 Export Sequence Numbers

 A transaction is an atomic set of creates, updates, and deletes on one or more objects that collectively implement an action in DDMS.
 Data is exported in segments of transactions.
 When a transaction is exported it is assigned an export sequence number.
-This number is used to ensure that data is imported in the correct order and complete.
+This number is used to ensure that data is imported in the correct order and is complete.
 That is to say, the import node has all of the required data from the export node for import data to not be corrupt.
 When a node is importing data it cannot have any gaps in the export sequence number.
-If there is a gap in the sequence number then the import node must contact the export node and retrieve the transactions for its missing sequence numbers.
+If there is a gap in the sequence number, then the import node must contact the export node and retrieve the transactions for its missing sequence numbers.

-Looking at the previous example where a village exists within a district, which exists within a province, which exists within a country.
-The village installation exports its data to the district installation.
-This export contains the transactions one, two, and three.
-Later the district installation gets another export from the village.
-However, this new export contains the transactions five, six, and seven.
-The district installation will not be able to import the village's second export until the district gets the village's export data for transaction four.
+Given the previous example where a village installation exports its data to the district installation, the exported data file contains transactions with export sequence numbers one, two, and three.
+Later, the district installation gets another export from the village.
+However, this new export contains transactions with export sequence numbers five, six, and seven.
+The district installation will not be able to import the village's second data file since it is missing the transaction with export sequence number four.
+The village must produce a new data file that contains this missing transaction.
+However, it is possible to import a data file that contains transactions with sequence numbers that have already been imported.
+Such transactions are simply ignored.
+Importing the same data file more than once will have no effect.

 Site Masters

 During the install process each install is provided a unique identifier.
-This identifier is used to associate all data with the install which was responsible for creating it.
-It is extremely important that duplicates of the install identifier do not exist.
-If duplicates exist then DDMS will treat data coming from the duplicate nodes as if it was produced by the same node.
-In such a situation synchronization of data will behave incorrectly and likely become impossible.
-Additionally, in order to prevent a large number of data conflicts DDMS restricts modification of data to its original install.
-For example, a spray team created at the village install cannot be modified by the district install, it can only be edited at the village install.
+This identifier is used to associate all data with the install that was responsible for creating them.
+It is extremely important that installs never share the same unique identifier.
+If duplicate identifiers exist, then DDMS will not be able to track where data originated.
+In such a situation, synchronization of data will behave incorrectly and may corrupt data to a point beyond recovery.
+Additionally, in order to prevent a large number of data conflicts, DDMS restricts modification of data to the install that created them.
+For example, a spray team created at the village install cannot be modified by the district install.
+Rather, it can only be edited at the village install.
 However, the synchronization resolver allows the user to by-pass this restriction.
-As such, in a worst case scenario using the synchronization resolver the village install would be able to modify the district install.
-Note that when an install modifies data from a different install it can cause a divergence of data when the data is propagated to other installs.
+As such, in a worst-case scenario using the synchronization resolver, the village install would be able to modify data that originated from the district install.
+Note that when an install modifies data that originated from a different machine, it can cause a divergence of data when that data is propagated to other installs.

 Basic CRUD operations